 PROs protect the interests of everyone involved — from the songwriters who produce the music to the officials broadcasting the music at a public event.

-By abiding by copyright laws, you’ll be able to continue licensing sports music and sharing it with audiences for years to come.
+By abiding by copyright laws, you’ll be able to continue licensing sports background music and sharing it with audiences for years to come.